richonguzman/LoRa_APRS_Tracker/README.md

 ____________________________________________________
 ## Timeline (Versions):

+- 2026-01-19 A few bugs fixes on screen timeout and other issues.
 - 2025-12-01 APRSPacketLib update.
 - 2025-11-26 Custom Status Selection.
 - 2025-08-11 New improved Battery Monitor for Heltec Boards.
 Thanks Tilen S54B.